buzink/BluOS-from-across-the-room-display/readme.md

 It's packaged as a single html-file with embedded css and javascript.
 That means that you can just download that one file and open it in any webbrowser.
 You can use any tablet or laptop as a display.
 If you want to go fancy, you can add a [LCD-screen](https://www.raspberrypi.com/products/raspberry-pi-touch-display/) to a [Raspberry Pi](https://www.raspberrypi.com) and glue that to your BLuOS player :).

 ## In progress
-In its current state the app is bare bones and messy.
+In its current state the app is bare-bones and messy.
 I might add features and clean things up in the future.

 ## Installation
 ### Method 1